gustavo-beck/wavebender-gan/docs/index.md

 ## Summary

-The goal of this work is to develop new speech technology to meet the needs speech-sciences research.
-Specifically, our paper presents Wavebender GAN, a deep-learning architecture for manipulating phonetically-relevant speech parameters properties whilst remaining perceptually close to natural speech.
-Our example system demonstrated on this webpage was trained on the [LJ speech][ljspeech_link] dataset and uses the [HiFi-GAN][hifi_link] neural vocoder to produce waveforms, but the proposed method applies to other training data, vocoders, and speech parameters as well.
+The goal of this work is to develop new speech technology to meet the needs of speech-sciences research.
+Specifically, our paper presents Wavebender GAN, a deep-learning architecture for manipulating phonetically-relevant speech parameters whilst remaining perceptually close to natural speech.

+Our example system demonstrated on this webpage was trained on the [LJ Speech][ljspeech_link] dataset and uses the [HiFi-GAN][hifi_link] neural vocoder to produce waveforms, but the proposed method applies to other training data, vocoders, and speech parameters as well.

-## Architecture
+## Visual overview

 ![Wavebender GAN](./images/WavebenderGAN.png "Wavebender GAN architecture and workflow")

 ## Code

-Code is provided in our [GitHub repository][github_link].
+Code is provided in [our GitHub repository][github_link].

 <style type="text/css">
   .tg {